 Again, you’re giving Google clues as to what the article is about by including the keyword in the first paragraph.

 Try to link the keyword to a core page of your website in the first or second paragraph, if it makes sense contextually.
 You’ll want the link to be near the beginning of the article.
-This helps pass authority to your core pages which are the ones you are trying to boost in the search rankings.
-A core page, or pillar page, is one that provides content describing your services, solutions, or product.
+This helps pass authority to your core pages which are the ones you are trying to boost in the search engine rankings.
+A core page, or pillar page, is one that provides high-quality content describing your services, solutions, or product.

 Related article: Learn more about on-page optimization and external links, in Anatomy of an Optimized Page here.

 You’ll be linking to a core page in the first paragraph, as described above.
 Also include links to other internal pages, such as other blog articles and landing pages.
 These links provide additional clues that the web crawlers use to determine whether or not your content answers the searchers’ questions.

 Include the Keywords in a Heading